simonanomis/react-16-test-app/README.md

 ## Click on the 'Switch Name' button:
 ### 1. You can change the names by typing new name in the text box
 ### 2. You can delete person by clicking on the box.
+### 3. Install new package 'radium' which allows us to use inline styles with pseudo selectors and media queries
+npm install --save radium

 ![img.png](img.png)